Agoric/ERTP/core/zoe/docs/zoe.md

 complete the offer and send the user their payout.

-A smart contract on Zoe must export a function `makeContract` that takes two parameters: `zoe`, which is the governing contract facet of Zoe, and `terms`, which are the contract terms that a contract instance is made with. `Terms` must include a property called `assays`, which is an array of assays, the public faces of mints.
+A smart contract on Zoe must export a function `makeContract` that takes two parameters: `zoe`, which is the contract-specific API for Zoe, and `terms`, which are the contract terms that a contract instance is made with. `Terms` must include a property called `assays`, which is an array of assays, the public API of mints.
 For instance, in our bricks-for-wool example above, the contract terms would include the brick assay and the wool assay. `Terms` would also include any other contract-specific parameters that the author specified.

 The smart contract must return an object with two properties:
 `instance`, which is the user-facing API of the